From Your Health & Wellness Team

-Mental Health & Wellness During the Pandemic
+Mental Health and Wellness During the Pandemic

 We continue to be impacted by the COVID-19 pandemic and are experiencing unprecedented disruption to our lives.
 We all would have preferred to begin this academic year in person and are adjusting to our virtual reopening.
 There are many things that are uncertain and will continue to change.
 We know that school activities, routines, and social connections are essential to the social and emotional well-being of our students.
 We are moving forward as a school and will emerge stronger than before.